elroi99/tinyHouse/README.md

 	  appId: "1:4d4232fdd37o7986"
 	};
 	```
-6. once you have added your own firebaseConfig object, the app is ready to Rock and Roll !!
+6. once you have added your own firebaseConfig object, the app is ready to Rock and Roll !! -->
+4. The code is now ready to Rock and Roll !!
-7. Run the project
+5. Run the project
 	 `npm start`

 Give it some time ......
 Breathe in ..
 Breathe out.